 First, drop in your photos to a folder on your computer the way you always do.
 Open Adobe Bridge.
 The main screen on Bridge is separated into three sections.
-On the left hand side you will be able to navigate to your folder.
+On the left-hand side, you will be able to navigate to your folder.
 All of your photos will be in thumbnail form on the center section of your screen.
-Below is a screen shot of a folder I have of trims.
+Below is a screenshot of a folder I have on trims.
 Yes.
 I take photos of hangtags and main labels and other interesting trims I see. 😉

 That is it!
 It is that simple.
 Now when you are having a mental block and are looking for inspiration you can go into your folder and do a quick search for “embroideries” or whatever else tickles your fancy.

-To be able to search previous history all photos have to be in the same folder.
-I highly recommend after a trip adding your new pictures to a separate folder, adding all the metadata, and then copy/ paste those photos into your master photo stream.
+To be able to search the previous history all photos have to be in the same folder.
+I highly recommend, after a trip, adding your new pictures to a separate folder, adding all the metadata, and then copy/ paste those photos into your master photostream.

-Dis you find this trick helpful?
-I would love to heard from you on how it worked for you.
+Did you find this trick helpful?
+I would love to hear from you on how it worked for you.
 Or if you have any other ideas I would love to hear about them too.
 Please feel free to drop me a line.
 Cheers!